unpoquitodeporfavor/vector-db/README.md

 poetry run mypy src/
 ```

-Pre-commit hooks are configured to run linting and formatting automatically on each commit.
+Pre-commit hooks are configured to run ruff formatting, linting, and mypy type checking automatically on each commit.

 ### Logging